Your Adobe Commerce on cloud infrastructure Starter architecture supports up to four environments, including a

 Adobe Commerce on cloud infrastructure uses the Debian GNU/Linux operating system and the NGINX web server.
 You cannot upgrade this software, but you can configure versions for the following:

 In the Staging and Production environments, you use Fastly for CDN and caching.
-When your environment is initially provisioned, we install the latest version of the Fastly CDN extension.
+The latest version of the Fastly CDN extension installs during the initial provisioning of your project.
 You can upgrade the extension to get the latest bug fixes and improvements.
 See Fastly CDN module for Magento 2.
 Also, you have access to New Relic for performance monitoring.

 You use the following files to configure the software versions that you want to use in your implementation.

 You can create a snapshot of your database and file system using the Project Web Interface or the CLI.
-The snapshot includes your deployed code, installed software and services, and data.
 See Snapshots and backup management.